-After a number of clashes with DC United coach Peter Nowak, Adu left the club to join Real Salt Lake in 2007 but would last less than a year.
+After a number of clashes with DC United coach Peter Nowak, Adu left the club to join Real Salt Lake in 2007 but lasted less than a year with his new team.

 An impressive showing at the Under-20s World Cup, where he captained the US and became the only player to appear in three Under-20 World Cups, led to a $2million transfer to Benfica.

 The start of his Benfica career could hardly have been more turbulent as the Portuguese giants burnt through three managers in his first six months.

 After initially featuring under the first two coaches, he fell out of favour and made just 21 appearances for the club.

 Loan moves to Monaco, Belenenses, Aris Thessaloniki and Caykur Rizespor swiftly followed, but it is telling that all four spells ended prematurely.

 The move to Rizespor did at least earn Adu a recall to the US national team, with Bob Bradley impressed by the player’s determination to move to the Turkish second division in order to play first-team football.

 After being unused throughout the majority of the 2011 Gold Cup, Adu made surprise substitute appearances in the semi-final and final, impressing in both but unable to stop the US losing 4-2 to Mexico in the latter.

 A return to the MLS followed in 2011 with the Philadelphia Union, reunited with the tough love of Nowak, and Adu was adamant his experience in Europe had been a positive.